ifx-dr/DRMS-Lobe/ReadMe.md

 - Go into the folder

-		`cd DR-System-Final/Backend/test-network`
+		cd DR-System-Final/Backend/test-network

-- Start the network with the Certificate Authority to to manage identities and certificates
+- Start the network with the Certificate Authority to manage identities and certificates

-		`./network.sh up -ca`
+		./network.sh up -ca

 - Create a channel for transactions between organizations in the network.
-Channels are only visible for members who are invited into it, and invisible for other members of the system.
+Channels are only visible for members who are invited into it and invisible for other members of the system.

-		`./network.sh createChannel`
+		./network.sh createChannel

 - Deploy the chain code called basic on all members on this channel

-		`./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript -ccl javascript`
+		./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript -ccl javascript

 - When the chain code is updated, it could be deployed again (for the next time, numbers of the ccv and ccs should increase )

-		`./network.sh deployCC -ccn basic -ccp /asset-transfer-basic/chaincode-javascript -ccl javascript  1.1 2 -ccv 1.1 ccs 2`
+		./network.sh deployCC -ccn basic -ccp /asset-transfer-basic/chaincode-javascript -ccl javascript  1.1 2 -ccv 1.1 ccs 2

+- Bring down the network when you want to close the project

+		./network.sh down

 ### To start the front end

-- Go into the folder Frontend/
+- Go into the folder Front end/

-		`cd DR-System-Final/Frontend`
+		cd DR-System-Final/Frontend

-- Run the front end
+- Run the Front end

-		`npm run start`
+		npm run start

 - Invoke the initiating function via opening the page: [initiate](http://localhost:3001/initiate)